DRAFTING OF TEAMS

 All age divisions except T-Ball are drafted using Little League rules.
 The draft is coordinated and run by the Player Agent.
 The team manager or their representative may attend the draft; thus, only one representative per team shall attend.
 No manager is permitted to discuss the draft or reveal the draft position of any player.
 If the manager chooses to do so, eligibility to manage a team could be forfeited.

 All players, league age 7 through 16 must attend evaluations to be drafted onto a team.
 Any player of these ages who does not attend evaluations may lose eligibility to be drafted and be placed on a team in a random drawing in their appropriate age group.
-All teams should have all key positions (pitcher, catcher) covered during their draft.
+All teams should ensure they have all key positions (pitcher, catcher) covered during their draft.
 If necessary, after completing the final round of the draft, managers may trade for players with the approval of the Player Agent, but trades must be for same-round players (team A's 4th round pick for team B's 4th round pick).
 Once the draft session ends, the rosters are final and no further trades may take place.

 Besides the selected team manager, no player or assistant coach, score keeper, etc., may be "saved" for a team except the child(ren) of the manager, as provided for in the Little League drafting rules.
 Prior to beginning the draft, managers will discuss and agree upon which draft round they shall each draft their own child, based on their evaluated skill level.